About Us

 Our reputation began in the Himalayas and quickly spread to climbs around the globe.
 Today, our guides are recognized as leaders in the international climbing world and act as a resource for climbers, publishers and media organizations.
 The Alpine Ascents Mountaineering School is considered one of the premier climbing schools in North America.
 And we have been repeatedly praised and acknowledged for our expertise by a variety of media sources and industry professionals.

 All Alpine Ascents expeditions are carefully prepared.
-This means investigating quality climbs, selecting optimum routes, supplying top-quality provisions, and developing safety programs for each journey.
+This means investigating quality climbs, selecting optimum routes, supplying top-quality provisions, and developing risk management programs for each journey.
 Before departing on any expedition, we provide climbers with a wealth of information, and guides are available to answer questions.
 We realize helping climbers achieve personal goals starts well before the climb.
 We make great effort to be accessible, and respond quickly to all phone calls and e-mail inquiries.
 Unlike many organizations, we plan and lead our own climbs.
 The majority of our team members come from personal recommendations, and many are repeat climbers.

 Leading cohesive groups is fundamental to our philosophy.
 Before any member joins our team, we require background information on their conditioning, and their climbing/hiking biography.
-This helps to ascertain whether each climber can be a safe team member and allows our guides to organize the most effective groups.
+This helps to ascertain whether each climber can be a competent team member and allows our guides to organize the most effective groups.

 Business Ethics